How our skin specialists can improve scarring

 Scars develop as the skin heals after injury from a number of causes – surgery, trauma and accidents, burns or inflammation such as acne.

-Our Dermatologists consider a number of scar characteristics, which may need addressing.
-These include
+We have two dermatologists who specialise in the treatment of scarring.
+We consider a number of scar characteristics, which may need addressing.
+These include:

 How do lasers work to improve scars?